 Sometimes we don’t notice that stress and tension are building up.
 It can help to learn relaxation techniques which allow you to feel in control of your body.
 Try using this No Panic’s Relaxation Technique

 People who can help

-We all know that having supportive friends and spending time with them makes us feel good but it sometimes isn’t easy to make and keep friends and bullying can be a huge problem.
+We all know that having supportive friends and spending time with them makes us feel good but it sometimes isn’t easy to make and keep friends.
+Also, bullying can be a huge problem.
 When someone has been bullied they may struggle to make new friends due to feeling worried that the same thing will happen again.
-If you need it, get help with building up your confidence – ask an adult you trust or look at Childline website
+If you need it, get help with building up your confidence.
+Ask an adult you trust or look at Childline website

 Think about how to widen your social network so that you can meet people your age who are similar to you or share interests, for example by joining a club or taking part in a sport.

 If you think you need a bit of time to talk with one of your parents let them know that.
 Ask him or her to make some time for you without interruptions.
-Parent often feel that they are losing touch with their teenage children and don’t know how to approach them, but that doesn’t mean that they don’t care.
-And don’t worry about upsetting your parents.
+Parents often feel that they are losing touch with their teenage children and don’t know how to approach them.
+This doesn’t mean that they don’t care.
+Don’t worry about upsetting your parents.
 Most parents will be relieved that you feel able to speak to them.

-You might not feel like talking though, and if you want to, just let them know that you want to spend a bit of time together without talking about your problems.
-It is good to do this by planning things that you both like doing eg watching something on TV or having a pamper session or gaming session or baking.
+You might not feel like talking though.
+If you want to, just let them know that you want to spend a bit of time together without talking about your problems.
+It is good to do this by planning things that you both like doing.
+For example:

 Sometimes brothers and sisters are great at being a friend and supporter, but sometimes it can be difficult to get along.
 Again, try to find things that you enjoy that you can do together and make time for this.
 Or, speak to your parents if you need someone to make sure that things get sorted out fairly.